 Many genetic diseases, including Usher syndrome, are caused by a spectrum of different mutations that include a type of mutation called a nonsense mutation.
 PTC Therapeutics has produced a drug, initially known as PTC 124, now called Ataluren, that has been successful in clinical trials for a subset of patients with Duchenne Muscular Dystrophy and Cystic Fibrosis, who harbor a nonsense mutation.
 These two diseases have initially been targeted due to their reasonably large patient populations, however, Ataluren may be effective in treating other diseases in which a subset of patients harbor nonsense mutations.
 A lab in Germany is testing the drug in a mouse model for one of the mutations that can cause Usher 1C via direct administration to retinal cells.
 For more on this topic, click here.

-Usher syndrome 1f is another type of Usher syndrome in which a subset of patients harbor a nonsense mutation.
+Usher syndrome 1f is another type of Usher syndrome in which a subset of patients harbors a nonsense mutation.
 One particular mutation runs in Ashkenazi Jews.
 Researchers at the Technion in Israel discovered that, like Ataluren, a class of antibiotics, aminoglycosides, can counteract nonsense mutations.
 Gentamicin is an aminoglycoside.
 However, continued use of gentamicin is not feasible as, at the constant daily doses that would be required, it would be toxic to humans.
 Dr. Tamar Ben-Yoseph, a geneticist at the Technion who specializes in Usher Syndrome, collaborated with Professor Timor Baasov of the Chemistry department to modify aminoglycosides to make them safe for humans.
-The results was NB54, a derivative of gentamicin.
+The result was NB54, a derivative of gentamicin.
 The team has been testing NB54 in the lab and is working to obtain an animal model for the next phase of testing.
 For more on this topic, click here.